German P.

 ABNAMRO

-• Internal audit and the Dutch central bank reported on the model management chain results.
-The status of management actions was unclear.
-A manager who had worked with German before asked him to analyze the situation.
-German reviewed audit findings, current status, and drafted concrete management actions, aligning them with leadership.
-He reported to ABN AMRO’s board and the Dutch central bank.
-He was then asked to run QA management for the four model management departments.
-He developed KPIs and a “Chain QA Tool” in MS Access/VBA.
-He reported KPIs biweekly, then monthly.
-After one department head left, German analyzed the Access tooling and wrote a project proposal for a final QA solution (MS Enterprise Project Management).
-His proposal was accepted, and he began implementing EPM.
+• Internal Audit and the DNB had reported on the results of the Model Management (MM) chain.
+The status of the actions to be taken by management was unclear.
+German was asked by an ABNAMRO manager (ex-Fortis, who had worked with German before) to analyze the situation in these matters.
+German began analyzing the results from Internal Audit and the DNB as well as the current situation, and he developed concrete management actions and aligned them with the involved management.
+He reported to the ABNAMRO Bank board and to the DNB.
+Then German was asked to take over QA management for the four departments involved in the model management chain.
+To do this, he developed KPIs and a "Chain QA Tool" in MS Access and VBA.
+At first he reported on these KPIs every two weeks, then monthly.
+After one of the department heads left, German analyzed the tooling (MS Access) that he had been using for department control.
+He then wrote a project proposal for a final QA solution (MS Enterprise Project Management Solution) and presented it to senior management.
+His proposal was accepted, and German could start his next task: implementing EPM.

 • Tools: Business Objects, Access, Excel, VBA, workshops, interviews, EPM.